-The delivery plan will also set out a number of performance targets linked to the vision at the heart of the strategy, and key indicators through which progress towards these targets can be measured from a clear baseline position.
-Reflecting the breadth and ambition of the strategy, the approach to measuring success will need to embrace new and wider measures, going beyond traditional economic measures to capture impacts against social and environmental ambitions.
+The delivery plan will also set out a number of long-term outcomes linked to the vision at the heart of the strategy, and key indicators through which progress towards these outcomes can be measured from a clear baseline position.
+Reflecting the breadth and ambition of the RES, the approach to measuring success will embrace new and wider measures, going beyond traditional economic measures to capture impacts against social and environmental ambitions.
 There will be a clear focus on measuring what matters most to the South.

-The REP will monitor progress and keep the relevance and effectiveness of the RES and its accompanying delivery plan under review, reporting annually and instigating additional action where needed to keep efforts on track.
+The REP will monitor progress and keep the relevance and effectiveness of the RES and the accompanying delivery plan under review, reporting annually and instigating additional action where needed to keep efforts on track.